-The guy was probably giving Sano some kind of look Katsu couldn’t appreciate through the phone, for Sano was obviously very flustered.
+The guy was probably giving Sano some kind of look Katsu couldn’t appreciate from afar, for Sano was obviously very flustered.
 “Not… not… not on the first–”

-There was a scuffling sound, during which the phone was apparently kicked into a corner or something, followed by a long silence.
-Finally, almost inaudibly now (thanks to the new position of the phone? or the man’s lowered tone?), the man said, “That wasn’t so bad.”
-And whether the statement was designed to reassure Sano or to comment on his performance Katsu couldn’t tell.
+There came a scuffling sound, during which the transmitting device was apparently kicked into a corner or something, followed by a long silence.
+Finally, almost inaudibly now (thanks to the phone’s new position? or the man’s lowered tone?), the police officer said, “That wasn’t so bad.”
+And whether the statement aimed at reassuring Sano or commenting on his performance Katsu couldn’t tell.

-“You are the worst cop I’ve ever met,” Sano said with relative distinctness — and relative calm, too, especially for how breathless he sounded; it really must not have been so bad.
+“You are the worst cop I’ve ever met,” Sano responded with relative distinctness — and relative calm, too, especially for how breathless he sounded; it really must not have been so bad.

 “That’s quite an achievement, considering you’ve met Chou.”

 “And he backstabbed me.”
-This grumble of Sano’s was suddenly a good deal louder as he was evidently bending to retrieve his phone.
+This grumble of Sano’s was suddenly a good deal louder as he evidently bent to retrieve his phone.

 “I don’t know what else you were expecting,” the man said, a sentiment with which Katsu had to agree.

-Some profane statement of Sano’s was cut off as he hung up the phone without a goodbye, and again Katsu waited on the edge of his seat (figuratively, as he was, rather, sprawled on the couch in weariness from laughing so much) for the next update.
+Some profane statement of Sano’s cut off as he hung up the phone without a goodbye, and again Katsu waited for the next update on the edge of his seat (figuratively, as he was, rather, sprawled on the couch in weariness from laughing so much and never having found anything readily edible in the kitchen).